How do you learn more about filmmaking?

 The setting gives the cinematographer Roger Deakins and director Denis Villeneuve free reign to compose breathtaking scenes.

-Directed by Michael Curtiz, Casablanca is one of the top-rated movies of all time.
+Directed by Michael Curtiz, Casablanca is one of the top-rated movies ever.
 The plot involving a love triangle is relatively straightforward.

 Overall, Casablanca is a technical masterpiece.
 The movie benefited from the experienced director, composer, cinematographer, screenwriters, and great performances from the actors.